-- 1. If you've connected a computer or laptop and it's displaying only through the projector (the computer's monitor is disconnected or turned off), shut down the computer first; otherwise you may not be able to see your computer's display to shut it down properly. - 2.
+- 1. If you've connected a computer or laptop and it's displaying only through the projector (the computer's monitor is disconnected or turned off), shut down the computer first; otherwise you won't be able to see your computer's display if you try turning it off after the projector. - 2.
 To turn off the projector, press the red Power button on the projector or remote control.
 You see a confirmation message.
 (If you don't want to turn it off, press any other button.)